AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 ### Automation & scenes
   - 🤖 Automation = When something happens → do something
     - Always use entities instead of devices.
 Entities have unique names.
-  - 🎬 Scene = Set things to a predefined state.
+  - 🎬 Scene = Rarely used.
+Set things to a predefined state.
 A scene is just a snapshot of states.
+  - Script: is a sequence of actions that can be triggered by an automation or manually.
   - 👉 Automations trigger scenes
+  - An example : I want to arm the alarm when I leave my home
+    - Automation 1 : if my phone is not available in home assistant -> Call a script to arm the alarm,
+    - Script 1: turn on the alarm, turn on the lock of doors, activate the camera's high motion detections ..etc
+    - Automation 2: if the alarm is triggered -> send notifications, run sound on the alarm ...
+  - Scripts are usually created so we can activate them manually or with an automation.
+They don't have conditions.
   - When you add an entity, you can select a default behavior (toggle , show info, etc..) .
 For example a camera move down button, the default behavior is to ``show more info``, but you can change it to ``toggle`` so when you press that button, it will move the camera.
   - Show offline devices and addons : Add a filter card that shows 'not_home' and 'unavailable' entities and addons.
 You need to go to an addon in devices, and enable the 'running' entity to be able to use it in the card.
   - when you rename a device, you can auto recreate the IDs.